Furniture

 Bedframe (2024)

-Cherry, with poplar plywood and dimensional lumber.
+Cherry with poplar plywood and framing lumber.

 The client saw the bedframe I made for my son and requested one.
 While the end result is similar to the original piece, there were a couple of tweaks to the design.
 I altered how the base was constructed so it’s a lighter and the top half (including headboard) can be disassembled without the need for tools.
 These type of subtle changes make it easier for transportation without sacrificing the “built like a brick shithouse” ethos.